HomePhilosophy

-What Does “I Think, Therefore I Am” Really Mean?
+What Does “I Think, Therefore I Am” Mean in Philosophy?

-René Descartes’ observation that “I think, therefore I am” is one of philosophy’s most famous sayings.
+René Descartes’ observation “I think, therefore I am” is one of philosophy’s most famous formulations.
 But what does it actually mean?
-This article explores Cartesian thought, particularly Descartes’ epistemology.

 what does i think therefore i am means